sebastian-ahmed/adventure_game/README.md

 - The script replay mode disables the GUI (for speed)
 - If a player dies as a result of a script playthrough, the test is reported as a fail.
 - If the script fails to provides a sequence of actions to complete the level, a `StopIteration` exception is raised by the script sequence object.
 This is by design.

-# Feature and Task Backlog
-- Add automated unit tests for game classes
-- Add more source-level documentation
-- ~~De-couple concept of blocking and resolvable obstructions.
-For example, allow a "fire" which you can pass through with damage to be put out with "water"~~ Completed on 12/31/2020
-- Add a level chaining feature, i.e., instead of ending at the “exit room”, load a next-level (if specified).
-This could be used to implement multiple floors (upstairs, downstairs etc)